-- On application by the restructuring practitioner, the restructuring court shall fix the remuneration by order when the office of the restructuring practitioner ends. - (2) In fixing remuneration pursuant to subsection to number 9017 of the cost schedule attached to the Act on Court Costs and on the extent to which they are to bear them.
+- On application by the restructuring practitioner, the restructuring court shall fix the remuneration by order when the office of the restructuring practitioner ends. - (2) In fixing remuneration pursuant to subsection (1), the restructuring court shall also decide on which parties are to bear the expenses pursuant to number 9017 of the cost schedule attached to the Act on Court Costs and on the extent to which they are to bear them.
 The expenses are to be imposed on the debtor.
-In deviation from sentence 2, the expenses associated with the appointment on application by creditors of an optional restructuring practitioner are to be imposed on the creditors who applied for the appointment, unless the expenses were incurred for activities that the restructuring court had assigned to the restructuring practitioner ex officio or on application by the debtor.
+In deviation from sentence 2, the expenses associated with the appointment on application by creditors of an optional restructuring practitioner are to be imposed on the creditors who applied for the appointment, unless the expenses were incurred for activities that the restructuring court had assigned to the restructuring practitioner ex officio or on application by the debtor. - (3) The restructuring practitioner and each party liable for expenses has the right of immediate appeal against the fixing of the hourly rate pursuant to section 81 (4), against the specification or modification of the maximum amount pursuant to section 81 (4) and (6) and against the fixing of remuneration.